 While Oregon has worked its policy into shape for more than a decade, others have moved forward:

-Every province in Canada will have a price on climate pollution by the end of 2018.
+Every province in Canada will have a price on climate pollution by the end of 2019.
 China will launch its national cap-and-trade system in 2020.
-California’s cap-and-trade program, in place since 2012, was extended for another decade with bipartisan support.
+California’s cap-and-invest program, in place since 2012, was extended for another decade with bipartisan support in 2017.
 The program is linked with the province of Quebec to form the North American Carbon Market.

-Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New York, Rhode Island, and Vermont are all part of the Regional Greenhouse Gas Initiative (RGGI), a program to cap and reduce emissions from the power sector in place since 2009.
+Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Rhode Island, and Vermont are all part of the Regional Greenhouse Gas Initiative (RGGI), a program to cap and reduce emissions from the power sector in place since 2009.
 RGGI states doubled-down on their success in 2017, adopting new targets for emission reduction.
 Those states and others are looking to apply cap-and-invest polity to transportation in the next couple of years.